 A silence ensued.
-Gloriana was aloof, and it had been Kara who had tendered the introductory summary of the foray against the ghouls.
+Gloriana was aloof, and it had been Kara who tendered the summary of the foray against the undead.

 “Do you know who this murderer is who is so . . . interested in you?” asked the sheriff, trying to bring the oracle into the discussion.

-“When I first came to Sandpoint I was pursued by Aldern Foxglove, even when I made it clear I was uninterested in his affections,” said Gloriana.
+“When I first came to Sandpoint I was pursued by Aldern Foxglove, even when I made it clear I was uninterested,” answered Gloriana.